-Key and lamp units are flexible and offer opportunities for increasing office efficiency.
+Key and lamp units offer opportunities for increasing office efficiency.

 A number of associated key and lamp units provide a simple means of connecting any one of the units to any one of a group of circuits.
 These can be exchange lines, extensions, or private circuits.